GENERAL TERMS AND CONDITIONS OF SALE

 7.2.
 Price Review

 The Price detailed in the quotation is annual.
-At the time of renewal of the contractual commitment (annual or multi-year), the Annual Price, set out in Article 7.1, shall be revised upwards by 10%.
+At the time of renewal of the contractual commitment (annual or multi-year), the Annual Price, set out in Article 7.1, shall be revised upwards based on the Syntec index.
 If the duration of the Contract is multi-year, the Annual Price at constant perimeter will remain stable over the entire duration of the commitment.

 7.3.
 Evolution of the Price relative to the evolution of the Pool of Points of Interest